ABOUT RESTORATION COUNSELING

 COMMITMENT TO CULTURAL COMPETENCY IN THERAPY AND COUNSELING

 I’ve been working with teens and adults for a while now.
 I’ve had the pleasure of working with many folks who identify differently than me in a number of ways - sexual orientation, gender identity, ethnic identity, etc. In fact, I hold a degree in (get ready, it's a long one...)
 'Marriage and Family Therapy with an emphasis in Latinx Communities'.
-This masters program taught me so much about how to stay curious and continually strive to be better when working with people who have different backgrounds with me.
+This masters program taught me so much about how to stay curious and continually strive to be better when working with people who have different backgrounds than me.
 As the therapist, it is so important to me to acknowledge the ways in which I am privileged - I don't pretend to be colorblind or ignorant to our differences.
 I am very aware it can be difficult for a person of color to see a white therapist.
 Differences should be explored and celebrated, and I highly encourage discussions about privilege, identity, and intersectionality in my office.

 SPIRITUAL & EXISTENTIAL EXPLORATION

 With a bachelor's degree in theology from Seattle Pacific University, I enjoy exploring topics of spirituality of all shapes and sizes.
 While my therapy is not rooted in any spiritual or religious foundation, I find that having a common language with people who are in or transitioning out of a religion/religious group is helpful.
 More than anything, my background in theology is another tool I can use if the topic of religion, spirituality, or religious abuse is important to you.
 No matter what you believe, the topic of existence is always relevant and often connected to religion or spirituality.
 This is something I am happy to discuss in session.
 I know it can feel like a sticky topic to bring up in public - but hey, that’s what therapy is for!
 If you’d like, let’s have a conversation about spirituality.
 I’d love to hear what you think and how it plays a role in your life.